european-dynamics-rnd/weforming/WeForming_Connector/README.md

 ### We provide two options

-  - Shared cloud-hosted connectors, managed by us.
+  **Option 1**: Shared cloud-hosted connectors, managed by European Dynamics.
-  - The ability for each participant to deploy their own connector by following the instructions below
+  **Option 2** : The ability for each participant to deploy their own connector by following the instructions below

+*For both options kindly contact konstantinos.kotsalos@eurodyn.com & stratis.kanarachos@eurodyn.com for creating user credentials for the Middleware; on your request indicate the number of user accounts, affiliation and email contact, as well as if you plan to assign them with a cloud-host connector*

 # Requirements